anatawa12/AvatarOptimizer/.docs/content/docs/developers/asset-description/index.en.md

 For non-destructive tools, we still recommend you to continue to remove components in `IVRCSDKPreprocessAvatarCallback` to prevent Avatar Optimizer from accidentally removing components when the execution order is incorrect.

 [make-component-compatible]: ../make-your-components-compatible-with-aao

+### Parameters Read By Extenral Tools {#why-parameters-read-by-external-tools}

+Avatar Optimizer will remove components that are not used in the Avatar.
+Some components like VRCPhysBone and VRCContactReceiver will create Animator Parameters that can be read by OSC Tools.
+However, Avatar Optimizer cannot know if the parameters are used by OSC Tools or not.
+Therefore, Avatar Optimizer will remove those parameters or components that create those parameters.

+To prevent Avatar Optimizer from removing those parameters, you can specify the parameters that are read by OSC Tools in Asset Description.

+### Parameters Changed By External Tools {#why-parameters-written-by-external-tools}

+Currently this information is not actually used by Avatar Optimizer, but it is planned to be used in the future.

+Avatar Optimizer is planned to optimize Animator Controller by analyzing unchanged parameters.
+However, if the parameters are changed by external tools, this optimization will break effects of the external tools.

+To prevent this, you can specify the parameters that are changed by external tools in Asset Description.

 ## Create Asset Description {#create-asset-description}